Breaking News Emails

 Phantom fragrances can be produced by one or both nostrils and can waft in and out of a person’s life over the course of a few hours or a few days or a few weeks.
 In some cases, such as that of a 35-year-old New Zealand woman who said her nose caused everything to “smell blimmin’ awful” for 17 years, the condition can come and go for no apparent reason for decades.

-In a recent story in the New York Times, a woman suffered a succession of unpleasant phantom odors, from dank earth to burnt chili.
+In a New York Times story, a woman suffered a succession of unpleasant phantom odors, from dank earth to burnt chili.
 When antibiotics failed to treat the condition, she simply learned to live with it — and avoid disagreeable odors.

 Even if there is no underlying tumor, epilepsy or some other infection, problems with your sense of smell can be very disabling.